OJAI COCOON PERFORMANCES / GUEST ARTIST COLLABORATION SERIES

 2019 will bring forth a new album for Ms. Del Rio with La Bella Diva Del Rio, celebrating the great Italian Divas if the 1970’s.

-Please join us Saturday, June 15, 2019, 7-9:30pm, for a very special Ojai Cocoon Performance with Rebekah Del Rio in collaboration with Andrea Brook / Sonic Butterfly.
+The Ojai Cocoon Performance with Rebekah Del Rio in collaboration with Andrea Brook / Sonic Butterfly has been postponed until Fall.
+Stay tuned, New date TBD.

 Sonic Butterfly is a 26 string acoustic, chromatic, long-string harp designed and played by Andrea Brook.
 The long strings are at minimum 60 ft and span out over the audience, transforming indoor and outdoor environments into a giant musical instrument and engaging the audience to be participants, to transcend limitation and let their creativity fly.